-The bodies were flown home aboard a cargo plane, two months after the accident, leaving behind another 11 victims to be repatriated after the DNA identification process is complete.
+The remains of another 11 victims will be repatriated after the DNA identification process is complete.

-People were crushed when the guesthouse that provided lodging for foreign followers of popular Nigerian preacher and televangelist Temitope Balogun Joshua, commonly known as TB Joshua, was reduced to a pile of shattered concrete and twisted metal.
+People were crushed as the Lagos guesthouse that provided lodging for foreign followers of popular Nigerian preacher and televangelist Temitope Balogun (TB) was reduced to a pile of shattered concrete and twisted metal.

-- Agonised screams -Nigeria released the bodies on Saturday after a high-level government delegation spent a week in Nigeria to fast-track the repatriation process.
+Nigeria released the bodies on Saturday night after a high-level government delegation led by Jeff Radebe, a minister in the presidency, spent a week in Nigeria to fast-track the repatriation process.

-Joshua had suggested that a low-flying aircraft reportedly seen over the building four times before the collapse was to blame for the disaster, and said he had been the target of an attack.
+Joshua had suggested that a low-flying aircraft reportedly seen over the building four times before it came down, was to blame for the collapse, and said he had been the target of the attack.

-But expert witnesses at a coroner's hearing in Nigeria rubbished his theory and ruled out aerial sabotage or an explosion.
+But expert witnesses at a coroner’s hearing ruled out aerial sabotage or an explosion.

 The court was told the guesthouse did not have planning permission.

-Survivors recounted drinking their own urine for days to survive and listening to the agonised screams of those trapped and dying in the rubble.
+Survivors recounted drinking their own urine for days to survive and listening to the agonized screams of those trapped and dying in the rubble.

-Joshua placed a quarter-page advertisement in one of South Africa's major newspapers, the Sunday Times, offering "our deepest condolences" to the South African government and to families of victims, the "precious souls who lost their lives".
+Joshua placed a quarter-page advertisement in one of South Africa’s major weekly newspapers, the Sunday Times, saying “our deepest condolences” to the South African government and to families of victims, the “precious souls who lost their lives.

 “Death to a believer is his release from the imprisonment of this world and his departure to the enjoyment of another world,” said Joshua.